-7.8 Domestic Abuse
+7.9 Domestic Abuse

 - Domestic abuse is any type of controlling, bullying, threatening or violent behaviour between people in a relationship.
-Seeing, hearing or experiencing the effects of domestic abuse and/or experiencing it in their own intimate relationships, can have a serious, longlasting, impact upon children and is a form of child abuse. - St William of Perth recognises that domestic abuse can encompass, but is not limited to psychological; physical; sexual; financial; and emotional abuse. - In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
+Seeing, hearing or experiencing the effects of domestic abuse and/or experiencing it in their own intimate relationships, can have a serious, longlasting, impact upon children and is a form of child abuse. - St William of Perth recognises that domestic abuse can encompass but is not limited to psychological; physical; sexual; financial; and emotional abuse. - In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result. - St William of Perth is an Operation Encompass School.
+This is a national police and education early intervention safeguarding partnership, to support children who witness and experience Domestic Abuse. - Operation Encompass means that the police will share information with our school/college/nursery/setting about all police attended Domestic Abuse incidents involving any of our children, where possible, PRIOR to the start of the next school day. - Operation Encompass does not replace statutory safeguarding procedures and where appropriate, a referral to the First Response will be made if there are any concerns about a child's welfare. - Where the school is unsure of how to respond to a notification, advice may be sought from the First Response, or the Operation Encompass helpline which is available 8AM to 1PM, Monday to Friday on 0204 513 9990.

-7.9 So-called 'Honour-Based' Abuse
+7.10 So-called 'Honour-Based' Abuse

-So-called 'honour-based' abuse (HBA) encompasses incidents or crimes which have been committed in the belief that they protect or defend the honour of the family and/or the community.
+- So-called 'honour-based' abuse (HBA) encompasses incidents or crimes which have been committed in the belief that they protect or defend the honour of the family and/or the community.
 These abuses may include female genital mutilation (FGM), forced marriage, and practices such as breast ironing.
-Abuse committed in the context of preserving "honour" often involves a wider network of family or community pressure and can include multiple perpetrators.

-- All staff need to be alert to the possibility of a child being at risk of HBA, or already having suffered HBA. - If staff have a concern regarding a child that might be at risk of HBA or who has suffered from HBA, they should immediately follow the school's concern reporting procedures and speak to the Designated Safeguarding Lead (or deputy).
+Abuse committed in the context of preserving "honour" often involves a wider network of family or community pressure and can include multiple perpetrators. - All staff need to be alert to the possibility of a child being at risk of HBA, or already having suffered HBA. - If staff have a concern regarding a child that might be at risk of HBA or who has suffered from HBA, they should immediately follow the school's concern reporting procedures and speak to the Designated Safeguarding Lead (or deputy).
 As appropriate, the DSL will activate local safeguarding procedures, using existing national and local protocols for multi-agency liaison with police and children's services.
 Where FGM has taken place, since 31 October 2015 there has been a mandatory reporting duty placed on teachers that requires a different approach (see following section).

-Female Genital Mutilation (FGM):
+7.11 Female Genital Mutilation (FGM)